SarahSolkar/soma-tech-app/README.md

 3. Submit a link to your repository in the application form.

 Thanks for your time and effort.
 We'll be in touch soon!

+## Solution

+### Part 1: Due Dates

+A `dueDate` field of type `DateTime?` was added to the `Todo` model in `prisma/schema.prisma`.

+The frontend was updated to include a `DatePicker` component, allowing users to select a due date when creating or editing a task.

+The task list now displays the formatted due date.
+If the due date is in the past, the text is colored red to indicate that it is overdue.

+### Part 2: Image Generation

+An `imageUrl` field of type `String?` was added to the `Todo` model.

+When a new todo is created, a request is made to a new API route (`/api/pexels`).
+This route fetches a relevant image from the Pexels API based on the todo's title.

+The `imageUrl` is then saved to the database and the image is displayed in the UI.
+A loading skeleton is shown while the image is being fetched and updated.

+### Part 3: Task Dependencies

+To implement task dependencies, a many-to-many self-relation was added to the `Todo` model.
+This allows a task to have multiple dependencies and to be a dependency for multiple other tasks.

+The API includes logic to prevent circular dependencies when creating or updating task relationships.

+The frontend visualizes the dependency graph using a topological sort of the tasks.
+It highlights the critical path, which is the longest path of dependent tasks, and calculates the earliest possible start date for each task based on the completion of its dependencies.